Mark Burnett: Productions

 After the success of The Bible, Burnett and Downey started developing more faith-based scripted series.
 A.D.
-The Bible Continues premiered on NBC on Easter Sunday 2015, and The Dovekeepers miniseries aired on CBS in Spring 2015.
+The Bible Continues premiered on NBC on Easter Sunday 2015, and The Dovekeepers miniseries aired on CBS in 2015.

 In September 2014, MGM acquired a 55 percent interest in One Three Media and LightWorkers Media.
-The two companies were consolidated into a new film and television company, United Artists Media Group which was then acquired fully by MGM in 2015.
+The two companies were consolidated into a new film and television company, United Artists Media Group, which was then acquired fully by MGM in 2015.

 In December 2015, Burnett was named president of MGM Television and Digital Group, signing a five-year deal.
 Burnett's appointment was set up to occur simultaneously with the closing of MGM's acquisition of the remaining 45 percent of Hearst's, Burnett's and Roma Downey's interests in United Artists Media Group (UAMG), which would be absorbed under the MGM Television Group umbrella.
-MGM Television would now have numerous unscripted and scripted television shows airing on network and cable or in production including: The Voice (NBC); Survivor (CBS); Shark Tank (ABC); Beyond the Tank (ABC); Celebrity Apprentice (NBC); Fargo (FX); Vikings (HISTORY); Teen Wolf (MTV); 500 Questions (ABC); The People's Choice Awards (CBS); LIGHT TV, Lucha Underground (El Rey Network), and America's Greatest Makers (INTEL/Turner).
+MGM Television would now have numerous unscripted and scripted television shows airing on network and cable or in production, including: The Voice (NBC); Survivor (CBS); Shark Tank (ABC); Beyond the Tank (ABC); Celebrity Apprentice (NBC); Fargo (FX); Vikings (HISTORY); Teen Wolf (MTV); 500 Questions (ABC); The People's Choice Awards (CBS); LIGHT TV, Lucha Underground (El Rey Network) and America's Greatest Makers (INTEL/Turner).
 In June 2018, MGM appointed Burnett as Chairman of MGM Worldwide Television.

+In 2017, Burnett had timeslot winning shows on six nights out of seven.
+As Chairman of MGM Worldwide Television, he oversaw scripted television shows including, Fargo (FX), The Handmaid's Tale (Hulu), Vikings and Vikings: Valhalla (Netflix).

-As of 2022, Burnett is the executive producer of five network television shows: Generation Gap (ABC), Beat Shazam (FOX), Shark Tank (ABC), Survivor (CBS) and The Voice (NBC).
+As of 2024, Burnett is the executive producer of five network television shows: Generation Gap (ABC), Beat Shazam (FOX), Shark Tank (ABC), Survivor (CBS) and The Voice (NBC).
 Burnett is also the executive producer of the cable series Lucha Underground (The El Rey Network) and The Contender (EPIX).
-In 2017, Burnett had timeslot winning shows on six nights out of seven.
-Moreover, as Chairman of MGM Worldwide Television he oversees scripted television shows including, Fargo (FX), The Handmaid's Tale (Hulu), Vikings and Vikings: Valhalla (Netflix).

 Personal life

-Burnett's first wife was Kym Gold, but that marriage only lasted about a year.
-Before that marriage ended he met Dianne J. Burnett (née Valentine) and they married in 1992; they have two sons together, James and Cameron.
-In 2014, Cameron survived a neuroendocrine tumor at the age of 17, had brain surgery and had to learn to walk again.
-He was awarded the 2015 Courage Award at the Visionary Ball which raises money each year for UCLA's Department of Neurosurgery.
+Relationships and family

+Shortly after moving to California, Burnett met Kym Gold through his t-shirt selling business, as Gold owned a wholesale apparel store.
+After Burnett took a six week course on Judaism, they married in 1988 at the house of Gold's parents in Malibu.
+The wedding was officiated by a rabbi.
+They divorced a year later, shortly after Burnett received his green card.